cajuncoding/cajuncoding.github.io/_posts/2020-11-17-pdf-reports-part1-how-hard-can-it-be.md

 ---

-This is a multi-part series that I hope may be helpful to navigate the complexities of technology selection and other important considerations for implementing Pdf Reporting in today's modern web applications.
+This is a multi-part series that I hope may be helpful to navigate the complexities of technology selection and other important considerations for implementing PDF Reporting in today's modern web applications.

 When rendering reports from a web application, there are more options and technologies available than can be counted.
 However, we can greatly simplify the set of possible solutions, we should even consider, by narrowing it down via a